jeremyvlegros/jeremyvlegros/_posts/2023-09-19-status-unity-and-modding.md

 ---
-title                : "status : using `Unity` for modding" date_of_creation     : "#date 2023-09-19 01:08 1695071288479771244 GMT"
+title                : "Status : using `Unity` for modding" date_of_creation     : "#date 2023-09-19 01:08 1695071288479771244 GMT"
 date_of_modification : "#date 2023-11-15 12:20 1700036405502184887 GMT"
 permalink            : "/post/1695071288479771244"